Best 90s Country Singers – 53 Artists and Bands to Know About

 Chains 1989

 Patty Loveless brought a traditional, bluegrass-tinged sound to ‘90s country.
 Her strong Appalachian roots and emotional delivery made her a standout in the genre.
-Known for her soulful ballads and honky-tonk hits, Loveless captured the hearts of country fans with her blend of classic and contemporary styles.

 31. Lee Ann Womack